Gerhard Berger: McLaren

 From 1990 to 1992 Berger joined Ayrton Senna at McLaren.
 His arrival was met with great anticipation as he had proven great form for Benetton and Ferrari.
 A McLaren-Honda seemed to offer Berger a genuine chance at the world championship for the first time.
 However, although generally quicker than his predecessor Alain Prost in relation to Senna in qualifying (he often qualified 2nd behind Senna), he was rarely able to match the Brazilian's pace during races.
 He took three wins in these three seasons, gifted the 1991 Japanese Grand Prix by Senna; as well as victories in Canada and Australia in 1992.
 During his three years at McLaren, Berger also obtained four pole positions and out-qualified Senna 8 times.

 His debut at McLaren ruffled feathers, as he outqualified Senna for the 1990 United States Grand Prix obtaining pole position.
 Initially, Berger complained of a lack of space in the McLaren MP4/5B for the 1990 season, which had been designed in 1988/89 for the shorter Senna and Prost.
 At the 1990 Canadian Grand Prix Berger finished first, around 45 seconds ahead of the eventual winner Senna, but was penalized by one minute for creeping at the start before the green lights.
 Berger also started from pole position at the 1990 Mexican Grand Prix.
 In 1990 Berger failed to win a race for his new team, while teammate Senna won the Drivers' Championship for the second time.

 Towards the end of 1991, Berger found his form in the McLaren MP4/6 – a car he was able to fit in better than the MP4/5B, out-qualifying teammate Senna at the Portuguese, Spanish and the title deciding Japanese Grands Prix (claiming pole position in the latter two events).

 In 1992, Berger won the 1992 Canadian Grand Prix having overtaken Riccardo Patrese's Williams and attacking teammate Senna before the Brazilian retired.
 During the 1992 Portuguese Grand Prix, Berger was involved in an incident with the Williams of Patrese.
 Patrese did not realize that Berger was heading towards the pitlane touched the McLaren's rear wheel and went airborne, narrowly missing a bridge, before coming to a halt in front of the armco of the pitlane.
 Berger then went on to win the Australian Grand Prix for the second time after a battle with Patrese.
 Berger therefore won his last race for McLaren and McLaren's last race with Honda engines.
 A lucrative offer from Ferrari proved too tempting for Berger who announced before the 1992 Belgian Grand Prix that he would be returning to the struggling Italian outfit.

+According to former McLaren mechanic (Senna's chief mechanic in 1988) and the head of McLaren's gearbox shop from 1990-2006 Neil Trundle, Berger's nickname with the McLaren mechanics was "Gearhard" due to the number of gearboxes he broke in comparison to Senna.